konerocat/konerocat.github.io/README.md

 # Me!

-Making a personal website hosted on github.
+Currently making a personal website hosted on github.
 Here, you can find information about me, my interests, etc.